 What caused gross realization rate (RR) adjustments and what corrective actions are recommended?

-What is the level of free ridership and spillover for the BP program, based on evaluation research?
+What is the level of free ridership and spillover for the 2020 PS program participants, based on evaluation research?

 Process Evaluation

-Navigant will review program materials and conduct in-depth qualitative interviews with program management and implementers to inform the NTG and process survey.
+Navigant will review program materials and conduct in-depth qualitative interviews with program management and implementers to inform the NTG and process survey with 2020 PS participants.
 The in-depth interviews will be used to develop a complete understanding of the final design, procedures, and implementation strategies for the program, including specific marketing tactics and perceived results, to understand the current program performance and inform our evaluation efforts.

 The NTG survey will include additional process questions to elicit feedback on participants’ satisfaction and suggestions for program improvement.
 Final process research questions will be determined as program circumstances are better known and input is received from the program implementer.